oicnanev/RI-ISEL2526/1_practical_assignment/report.md

 | RouterA | Fa0/0     | 10.20.1.2/30 | Swacesso-A |
 | RouterB | Fa0/0     | 10.20.1.6/30 | Swacesso-B |

-__TODO__: tabela nº X - Interfaces configuration for Routers 1, 2, A and B
+table 24 -  Interfaces configuration for Routers 1, 2, A and B

 ### 4.2 Test and Validation